Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 discovering both prize-winning and emerging writers.

-Repair is the Book Festival’s core theme for 2025, seeking to explore the many things around us which feel broken, and how we might seek to fix them – from the physical to the political, the emotional to the environmental, and beyond.
+Repair was the Book Festival’s core theme for 2025, seeking to explore the many things around us which feel broken, and how we might seek to fix them – from the physical to the political, the emotional to the environmental, and beyond.

 Edinburgh International Film Festival